JimSeker/widgets/README.md

 Andriod home screen widget Examples
 ===========

 `eclipse/` has the examples in eclipse project format, no longer updated.
-Otherwise the examples are for android studio.

 `widgetDemo`  provides a "simple" demo of a homescreen widget that displays a random number.
 The number is configured in the configActivity.
 It uses a sharedpreference so each instance of the widget can use a different number.
 The preferences are